 The preparation of a draft Purpose and Need Statement for the Detroit River International Crossing is being carried out in parallel to the preparation of the OEA TOR.
 Consultation with federal environmental and cooperating agencies on the draft Purpose and Need Statement to initiate discussions on the project will take place during the preparation and review of the OEA TOR.
 Upon approval of the OEA TOR and finalizing the Purpose and Need Statement, the Partnership will move forward together in scoping the Detroit River International Crossing project.
+Detroit River International Crossing Environmental Assessment Terms of Reference

-1.3.4.
-Integrated Environmental Study Process
+Integrated Environmental Study Process 1.3.4.